WHEN:

 WHERE:

-Our kennels are located near Three Forks, MT.
-Our hunt country is located throughout Montana and the West.
-In the winter months, the Big Sky Hounds is a traveling pack.
+Our kennels are located near Three Forks, MT, but our country is all over the nation!
+Our hunt country is throughout Montana and the West.
+In the winter months, part of the Big Sky Hounds travels and winters in the south.

 WHO: